Found us from search engine?

 Here’s an infographic to help you understand about nofollow links better.

 As such, nofollow links change your strategy with a press release.
-Instead of doing it to crunch numbers for an algorithm, you now have to generate a premium quality press release that will inform a broad audiences of the unique product offer you have in store for them, and why they should be excited about it.
+Instead of doing it to crunch numbers for an algorithm, you now have to generate a premium quality press release that will inform a broad audience of the unique product offer you have in store for them, and why they should be excited about it.

 This was previously known as ‘the point of a press release’, so it’ll definitely do you and your business a lot of good over the long term to master this approach.